-Easier to expand
+Easier to expand your portfolio

-But a blanket mortgage negates that need.
-Because it lets you own many homes with fewer loans.
+But a blanket mortgage negates that need because it lets you own many homes with fewer loans.

-Someone with 12 mortgages with an average value of $200,000 is, to each lender, someone with a $200,000 loan.
-She'll hardly stand out from the crowd.
+Imagine someone who has 12 traditional mortgages with an average loan amount of $200,000.
+To each mortgage lender, they’re a homeowner with a $200,000 loan.
+They’ll hardly stand out from the crowd.

 Drawbacks of blanket loans

 Shorter terms — but not always

-It's not impossible to find a blanket loan with a 30-year term.
+It may be possible to find a blanket loan with a 30-year term.
 But it’s not easy.
-You may find yourself with one that lasts 10 or 15 years.
+You’re more likely to find yourself with one that lasts 10 or 15 years.

-However, don’t immediately move on if those amortization schedules are too steep for you.
+However, don’t immediately move on if those short-term amortization schedules are too steep for you.
 Sometimes you can negotiate a final balloon payment that keeps your monthly payments affordable.
 Just be sure to refinance or sell in time!

-So some landlords have multiple blanket loans, thus spreading that risk.
+Some landlords have multiple blanket loans, thus spreading that risk.
 But that only works if you have a substantial portfolio.
 The bigger these mortgages are, the greater the benefits they tend to deliver.

 Other information about blanket loans